Grain AI Review —

 | Workflow Integrations | Slack, Productboard, Notion, HubSpot, Salesforce — direct clip sharing |

-| Recording Modes | Automated bot joining and bot-free desktop recording — selectable per meeting type |
+| Recording Modes | Automated recording bots or bot-free desktop capture — selectable per meeting type via Capture Rules |

 | Platform Support | Zoom, Google Meet, Microsoft Teams — plus in-person via desktop app |